IceDragon200/mt-harmonia-scarred-world/docs/mechanics/nanosuit/mana_circuits.md

 Unfortunately for you, your body was totalled in the teleporter accident, so your nanosuit now has to imitate those biological development you were suppose to have.

-Thankfully the Wexkyr and many others had already pursued such technologies, albit for different reasons.
+Thankfully the Wexkyr and many others had already pursued such technologies, albeit for different reasons.

 ## Lore